Akinori-F-Ebihara/Semantic_Scholar_API_crawler/README.md

 By default, the `SS_crawler.py` outputs the search results to the console.
 To improve the readability and searchablility, the results can be posted on a personal Slack channel (or onto any url that you want) via a webhook whose address is specified with the variable `slack_url`.
 To get the webhook url, see [3].

 ### 3-3.
 Classic paper searching option
 In addition to searching with the default queries defined in the `query_list`, SS_crawler.py has an experimental function to find classic papers.
 Reading classic papers is educational: we can learn what papers have had what impact on future researches (and simply enjoyable).
-Semantic Scholar help visualizing the impact with the influential papers list, suitable for searching classics.
+Semantic Scholar helps visualize the impact with the influential papers list, suitable for searching classics.

-To activate the classic paper searching option, set the `ifClassic` variable to `True` at the header.
-Currently the classic paper search is not supported on the one-shot execution.
+Set the `ifClassic` variable to `True` at the header to activate the classic paper searching option.
+Currently, the classic paper search is not supported on the one-shot execution.

 Modify `classic_query_list` to define queries for classic papers.
-Instead of searching every query, one of the query from the `classic_query_list` will be randomly chosen for a search.
-I usually set queries more abstract than ones in `query_list`.
+Instead of searching every query, one of the queries from the `classic_query_list` will be randomly chosen for a search.
+I usually set queries as more abstract than ones in `query_list`.
 To modify the range and time window, change the variable `range_classic`.
-The default is `np.arange(1935, 2025, 10)`: here, one of the 10-year time windows is randomly chosen to search papers within the time window.
-Hereafter, the papers searched with the `query_list` are referred as "regular papers" to be distinguished from classic papers.
+The default is `np.arange(1935, 2025, 10)`: one of the 10-year time windows is randomly chosen to search papers within the time window.
+Hereafter, the papers searched with the `query_list` are referred to as "regular papers" to be distinguished from classic papers.

 ### 3-4.
 Change the default number of papers to be displayed
 Modify the variables `Npapers_to_display` and `Nclassic_to_display` for the regular and classic papers, respectively.

 ### 3-5.
 Clear the search log
 SS_crawler saves the IDs of the papers that are already posted as `.pkl` files.
 The IDs of the regular papers and classic papers are saved as `published_ss.pkl` and `published_ss_old.pkl`, respectively.
 To clear the history, simply delete these files.
 If a specific paper ID must be deleted, the ID needs to be deleted from the `.pkl` file.
-Note that this function is adapted from the arXiv API crawler found at [4].
+Note that this function is adapted from the arXiv API crawler found in [4].

 # 4. Recommended Usage